iGEM-HUST-China/HUST-China-2025/wiki/engineering.md

 Due to time constraints, we regretfully failed to complete the introduction and verification of the redesigned rate-limiting enzyme.
 However, we believe that through hardware technology and prediction, we can obtain the optimized protein and contribute to the goal of squalene accumulation.

-{% include figure.html image="https://static.igem.wiki/teams/5569/hw2/movie9-soconvert-5.webp" caption="1" %}
+{% include figure.html image="https://static.igem.wiki/teams/5569/hw2/movie9-soconvert-5.webp" caption="Figure 13 Alignment of t-HMGR before and after optimization" %}

 ## Cycle3 peroxisomes positioning and enhancement